-As Lyft launches its initial public offering on the Nasdaq stock exchange March 29th, investors watch intently, celebrating the success and the investment gains they hope to reap.
+As Lyft launched its initial public offering on the Nasdaq stock exchange on March 29, investors watched intently, celebrating the success and the investment gains they hope to reap.

 Quartz notes that the IPO won’t make Lyft drivers wealthy.